Guusvanmeerveld/Dust-Mail/README.md

 </div>

 <p align="center">Dust Mail is an opensource, fast and elegant mail client.
-It is still in active development and currently only has support for imap, with planned support for pop3, smtp, jmap and even Protonmail.</p>
+It is still in active development and currently only has support for imap and smtp, with planned support for pop3, jmap and even Protonmail.</p>

+<p align="center">If you do encounter any issues, please report the on the <a href="https://github.com/Guusvanmeerveld/Dust-Mail/issues">issues</a> page, as there will be quite a lot of bugs and breakages in this early stage of development.</p>

 <p align="center">Currently, to get started with Dust Mail, you must setup the server and download / setup a client.
 For more information about this setup process, please visit the <a href="https://github.com/Guusvanmeerveld/Dust-Mail/wiki">wiki</a>.</p>